mackthompson16/Social-Platform/README.md

 # Note: The server and the React app run on separate hosts (frontend and backend communication).

-# Current Plan:
-# Path generator based on courses using the Maps API.
-# Users can view friends' paths and where they will be or are walking at specific times of the day.

-# Frontend Developer @jfred318

 # Current to-do list (follow with frontend dev):
 # 1. Create pages for friends, generate schedule, and set preferences.